RawanAk/OMWorkshop/infrastructure/infrastructure.md

 ## Task 1: Enable access to Log Group with Instance Principal

-  - First you need to enable Logging analytics sevice, first go to the menu and select **Observability and Management** and select **Logging Analytics**
+  - First you need to enable Logging analytics service, go to the menu and select **Observability and Management** and select **Logging Analytics**

   ![](./images/img1.png)